Upper Township, Sea Isle City, Ocean City opened some access to their beaches amid COVID-19

-Anyone stopping by could make their way down to the beach for some exercise and recreation.
-It's also good news for those that may want to get out for Mother's Day.
+Anyone could make their way down to the beach for some exercise and recreation.
+It was also good news for those that may want to get out for Mother's Day.

+The green light to allow for this limited access was a recommendation by the Cape May County Task Force, made up of some shore town mayors.

-The shore towns in yellow, allowing for things like fishing, walking, and surfing, but no sunbathing.
-While the red phase towns, no access at all.
+The shore towns in yellow, allowi for things like fishing, walking, and surfing, but no sunbathing.
+While the red phase towns allow no access at all.

 While there is some sense of normalcy, there are some things that stand out.